 The Azure app can use credentials from:

-Azure AD, which can be synchronized with your on-premises identity provider, such as Windows Server AD.
+Azure AD, which can be synchronized with your on-premises identity provider, such as Active Directory Domain Services (AD DS).

 A third-party identity provider.